-Another important claim to fame of the town is its Benedictine liqueur - still brewed in Fécamp, you should find an opportunity to visit the distillery (see museums below) and sample it if possible.
+Another important claim to fame of the town is the local Benedictine liqueur - still brewed in Fécamp, you should find an opportunity to visit the distillery (see museums below) and sample it if possible.

-Principal monuments in the town include the Abbatiale Church of Saint-Trinity, the Church of Saint-Etienne and the ruins of the Palace of the Dukes of Normandy.
+There are several important historic monuments in Fécamp including the Abbatiale Church of Saint-Trinity, the Church of Saint-Etienne and the ruins of the Palace of the Dukes of Normandy.

-The Saint-Trinity Abbatial church, the most important historical monument in Fecamp, dates in part from the 12th century (during which century the original construction was severely damaged by fire, then reconstructed after 1168).
-The building is clearly distinguished by its attractive 14th century lantern tower.
+Start your visit at the Saint-Trinity Abbatial church, the most important historical monument in Fecamp.
+This church dates in part from the 12th century (during which century the original construction was severely damaged by fire, to be reconstructed after 1168).
+The building is in the gothic style and clearly distinguished by its attractive 14th century lantern tower.

-The interior of the abbey church was much embellished during the renaissance period (16th century) and contains some very attractive paintings and decorative elements around the altar area.
-In the transepts (side arms) of the abbey you can see further important works of art, and the 17th century astronomical clock.
+Inside the abbey church you can see the tombs of several abbots and a renaissance style cloisters.
+The interior was much embellished during the renaissance period (16th century) and contains some very attractive paintings and decorative elements around the altar area.
+In the transepts (side arms) of the abbey you can see further important works of art and a 17th century astronomical clock.

-Also within the town, keep an eye out for the townhouses built around the end of the 19th century, such as the art-nouveau style Villa Emilie and typical of those found along this part of the Normandy coast.
+Also within Fecamp, keep an eye out for the townhouses built around the end of the 19th century, such as the art-nouveau style Villa Emilie and typical of those found along this part of the Normandy coast.

 Tourist classifications for Fecamp